brandonspark/mulligan/README.md

 Also, this debugger allows you to rewind and redo evaluation of a program, and a mulligan is a term for redoing an action in a game.

+# License

+The included LICENSE file is the license for this project.